Board of Directors

 Mr. Gopal Prasad Sigdel, Member

-Member, Millennium Challenge Account Nepal Development Board Joint Secretary, Ministry of Physical Infrastructure and Transportation Singha Durbar, Kathmandu.
-Mr. Gopal Prasad Sigdel, a career bureaucrat, is the Joint Secretary in Development Cooperation and Quality Division of the Ministry of Physical Infrastructure and Transport.
-He is the former Director General of Department of Roads.
-The major scope of work of his current assignment is coordination of Multilateral and Bilateral cooperation in Transport Infrastructures.
+Mr. Gopal Prasad Sigdel is the Joint Secretary in Development Cooperation and Quality Division of the Ministry of Physical Infrastructure and Transport.
+He is the former Director General of the Department of Roads.
+The major scope of work of his current assignment is coordination of multilateral and bilateral cooperation in Transport Infrastructures.
 Mr. Sigdel has more than 20 years of experience as a civil engineer in various capacities under the Government of Nepal.
-He has wide range of experiences in infrastructure project planning, designing, implementation and operation especially in Transport and Irrigation Infrastructures.
-He is a Post Graduate DAAD (German Academic Exchange Services) fellow with a Master of Sciences in Civil Engineering from Germany.
+He has a wide range of experiences in infrastructure project planning, designing, implementation and operation, especially in Transport and Irrigation Infrastructures.

 Mr. Kul Man Ghising, Member